Towards Understanding Sparse Filtering: A Theoretical Perspective: Introduction

 \section{Introduction}

-Unsupervised learning deals with the \emph{problem of modeling data}.
-This problem is stated as the problem of learning a transformation which maps data in a given representation onto a new representation.
+Unsupervised learning deals with the \emph{problem of modeling data}, stated as the problem of learning a transformation which maps data in a given representation onto a new representation.
 Contrasted with supervised learning, where we are provided labels and we learn a relationship between the data and the labels, unsupervised learning does not rely on any provided external semantics in the form of labels.
-In order to direct learning, unsupervised learning relies on the specification of assumptions and constraints that express our very understanding of the problem of modeling the data; for example, if we judge that a useful representation of the data would be provided by grouping together data instances according to a specific metric, then we may rely on distance-based clustering algorithm to generate one-hot representations of the data. \\
+In order to learn, unsupervised learning relies on the specification of assumptions and constraints that express our very understanding of the problem of modeling the data; for example, if we judge that a useful representation of the data would be provided by grouping together data instances according to a specific metric, then we may rely on distance-based clustering algorithms to generate one-hot representations of the data. \\

 Often, the tacit aim of unsupervised learning is to generate representations of the data that may simplify the further problem of learning meaningful relationships through supervised learning. \citet{Coates2011} clearly showed that very simple unsupervised learning algorithms (such as $k$-means clustering), when properly tuned, can generate representations of the data that allow even basic classifiers, such as a linear support vector machine, to achieve state-of-the-art performances.\\